SamBrooksh/NWNSamMod/Plan.md

 DC 10 + VoidScarred Level + INT mod for now - Duration 1/round per level
 #### 16th Level
 Impending Void - Player can deal massive dmg (1d6 per level) to target with Curse, Fading and Void Scorn other debuff VOID damage
+This gives the Void Scarred the ability to deal massive damage to Target with Curse, FADING, and Void Scorn VOID damage.
+The damage is a number of 1d4 equal to the Void Scarred Level * number of debuffs applied.
 #### 17th Level
 One with the Void - Take half damage from Void Sources
 #### 18th Level